sierrawang/lesson-design-agent/README.md

 # Lesson Design Agent

-This repository contains the code used to run experiments for analyzing lesson designs with AI web agents.
-The system uses AI agents to navigate through Code in Place (CIP) lessons and generate descriptions, which are then used to predict student completion rates and dropout patterns.
+This repository contains the code used in the [AI Web Agents Can Effectively Guide Lesson Design and Predict Student Outcomes](https://link.springer.com/chapter/10.1007/978-3-031-98417-4_21).

+The system uses AI web agents to navigate through [Code in Place](https://codeinplace.stanford.edu/) lessons and generate descriptions, which are then used to predict student completion rates and dropout patterns.

-This repository is built off the WebVoyager web agent: [WebVoyager](https://github.com/MinorJerry/WebVoyager.git)
+Our implementation is built off the WebVoyager web agent: [WebVoyager](https://github.com/MinorJerry/WebVoyager.git)

 ## Overview